 We are required to test our water quality for certain chemicals and potential contaminants on a regular basis.
-If the test results indicate that we exceed allowable limits, we may be required either to commence treatment to remove the contaminant or to develop an alternate water source.
-Either of these results may be costly, and there can be no assurance that the Commissions would approve rate increases to enable us to recover these additional compliance costs.
+If the test results indicate that our water exceeds allowable limits, we may be required either to commence treatment to remove the contaminant or to develop an alternate water source.
+Either of these results may be costly.
+Although we would likely seek permission to recover these through rate increases, there can be no assurance that the Commissions would approve rate increases to enable us to recover these additional compliance costs.

-New and more stringent water quality regulations could increase our operating costs.
+New and/or more stringent water quality regulations could increase our operating costs.